ambco-iscte/pyfer/README.md

 PyFER can be applied to the frames of a webcam feed to automatically detect and classify the emotions of people in that feed in close to real-time!

 The following is an example of this.
-Try running [webcam.py](webcam.py) on your machine!

 ```python
 import cv2 as cv